 HBCUs: AN OVERVIEW

-Historically Black Colleges and Universities (HBCUs) are inclusive institutions of higher learning that were established before the mid-20th century, in direct response to refusal of Black intellectuals to Predominantly White Institutions (PWIs) in the United States.
+Historically Black Colleges and Universities (HBCUs) are inclusive institutions of higher learning that were established before the mid-20th century, in direct response to the refusal of Black intellectuals to Predominantly White Institutions (PWIs) in the United States.
 Instead of acquiescing, leaders banded together to serve the Black community.

-To this day, HBCU’s have unmatched commitment to (primarily) serve underserved and underrepresented minorities.
-While their most HBCUs are majority Black, HBCUs offer exposure to students all around the globe, from every continent.
+To this day, HBCUs have an unmatched commitment to (primarily) serving underserved and underrepresented minorities.
+While most HBCUs are majority Black, HBCUs offer exposure to students all around the globe, from every continent.

-For more information HBCU’s please visit the following resources:
+For more information on HBCUs, please visit the following resources: